koomai/wardrobe-themes/README.md

 The goal is to add more themes based on other frameworks.

 ###How to Install###
-1. Assuming you have already installed Wardrobe, add this package to your composer.json file

-          "koomai/wardrobe-themes" : "dev-master"

-2. Run *composer update* to install.
+1. Run *composer update* to install.
 Alternatively you can install it directly via composer on your Wardrobe installation:

           composer require koomai/wardrobe-themes:dev-master

-3. Add the Service Provider to *config/app.php* (at the end of the *providers* array)
+2. Add the Service Provider to *config/app.php* (at the end of the *providers* array)

           'Koomai\WardrobeThemes\WardrobeThemesServiceProvider',
-4. Publish this package's configuration file
+3. Publish this package's configuration file

           php artisan wardrobethemes:config
-5. Copy this package's themes to the *public/themes* folder
+4. Copy this package's themes to the *public/themes* folder

           php artisan wardrobethemes:assets